 People daily use various websites and apps which require login credentials.
-It’s a hard job to create a strong password and remember all of them.
+It’s a hard job to create a secure password and remember all of them.
 So people choose easier way, they use the same password for all site and service.
 Many times, they use a common password which is very vulnerable to security.
 Your data can be stolen, and you can be harmed financially and emotionally.
 When you create password next time, consider these things before making a password.

 Tips to Create Strong Password

 - Do not use the same password for multiple accounts.
 So that even if the password for an individual site or service is compromised other login will be unharmed.

 - Create Password at least 12 character length.
 Mix alphabets (a,b,c,d…) number( 1,2,3,4…) uppercase letters (A,B,C,D..), Special character (!,@,#,$…) while making password.

 - Do not use a guessable password like your name, your family or spouse name.
 Create a password which is hard for others to guess.

 - Using Birth date, Phone number or social security number is not a good idea.
 So avoid using such info.

 - Using a dictionary word is not advised.